A complication: the Singularity Shadow

 But here’s what no-one would say.
 Regulating the nuclear power industry is hard.
 So let’s cancel all attempts to regulate that industry.
 Instead, each provider of nuclear power will from now be free to make their own decisions about cutting corners, commencing power generation before safety checks have been completed, employing personnel without adequate safety training, and disposing of nuclear waste in whatever way they happen to choose.

-The view can be illustrated by a couple of graphical images that spread around social media in 2020.
-The first of these images portrays an increasing cascade of threats to the wellbeing of so-called normal life.
-One wave is labelled “COVID-19” and is shown along with advice that seems intended reassure people, “Be sure to wash your hands and all will be well”.
+The view can be illustrated by a couple of vivid images that spread around social media in 2020.
+The first of these images, by professional cartoonist Graeme MacKay of the Hamilton Spectator, portrays an increasing cascade of threats to the wellbeing of so-called normal life.
+One wave is labelled “COVID-19” and is shown along with advice that seems intended to reassure people, “Be sure to wash your hands and all will be well”.
 Behind that first wave is a larger one labelled “Recession”, referring to economic trauma.
 And behind that is an even larger wave labelled “Climate Change”.
 This image gives a fair representation of what may be considered mainstream concern about the challenges faced by human civilization in the 2020s.
 The implication is that action more radical than mere hand-washing will be required.

 This second image is thought-provoking.
 But it’s important to resist one dangerous conclusion that is sometimes drawn from this line of thinking.